FusionAuth/fusionauth-site/site/learn/expert-advice/authentication/multi-factor-authentication.md

 ## Why use MFA

-Building a secure, available system requires ensuring only authorized people and software agent have access.
+Building a secure, available system requires ensuring only authorized people and software agents have access.
 Authentication, which ensures that users are who they say they are, and authorization, which controls access are both important in doing so.

-If your users use only factor of authentication, it can be stolen by a bad actor, who will now have access as if they were the user whose credentials had been compromised.
-Whether it is the key to a safe deposit box or the password to a email account, if a user loses control of the factor allowing access, data and systems can be accessed by those who possess the stolen factor.
+If your users use only one factor of authentication, it can be stolen by a bad actor, who will now have access as if they were the user whose credentials had been compromised.
+Whether it is the key to a safe deposit box or the password to an email account, if a user loses control of the factor allowing access, data and systems can be accessed by those who possess the stolen factor.

 Secrets users know, such as passwords, are being stolen regularly.
 While systems can help prevent unauthorized access by [detecting stolen passwords](/learn/expert-advice/security/breached-password-detection/) and users can protect themselves by practicing good password hygiene, requiring another factor increases obstacles to anyone else obtaining that access.

 In particular, if a factor that is not in the "something you know" category is added as part of the login process, the security of the account can go up dramatically, as the factors in the other two categories are more difficult to steal.
 Microsoft researchers found that accounts are ["99.9% less likely to be compromised"](https://techcommunity.microsoft.com/t5/azure-active-directory-identity/your-pa-word-doesn-t-matter/ba-p/731984) if MFA is used.

+Implementing MFA is a partnership with your users.
+Some forms are easier for system developers to implement and keep secure.
+Others require more effort and care from users providing them.

 ### The balance